snowplow/snowplow-python-tracker/README.rst

 .. _Snowplow: http://snowplowanalytics.com
 .. _Python: http://python.org

-With this tracker you can collect event data from your Python-based applications or Python web servers/frameworks.
+With this tracker you can collect event data from your Python-based applications, games or Python web servers/frameworks.

 Find out more
 #############